-In July 2022, NeuroMetrix underwent a MDSAP audit by the registrar TÜV SÜD.
-There were several observations noted during the MDSAP audit to which the Company has responded and are presently under review with TÜV SÜD.
+In May 2023, we underwent a MDSAP audit by the registrar TÜV SÜD.
+There were no observations noted in the audit.
+There was a second TÜV SÜD audit under the direction of the European Union which resulted in two minor observations which were satisfactorily resolved.
 The FDA accepts MDSAP audit reports as a substitute for routine Agency inspections.